The Team at Wantirna Vet Clinic

 In her spare time Emma enjoys baking, cake decorating and watching animated movies.

-Sammi started at Wantirna Vet Clinic in January 2017 and is currently studying Certificate IV in Vet Nursing at Boxhill Tafe.
+Sammi started at Wantirna Vet Clinic in January 2017.
 She has had a passion for all animals’, right from an early age and was able to indulge in her love, as her family lived in country Victoria.

 Having studied business, Sam had a successful career in education, managing large teams from around Australia.
 However, her passion never subsided and she finally was in a position to follow her dream.